code-chronicles-code/leetcode-curriculum/workspaces/post-potd/README.md

 3. (optional) **Schedule daily script runs.** See, for example, [the Github Actions workflow](../../.github/workflows/post-potd.yml) in this repository.

+Example message:

+> ✨ New LeetCode problem of the day: [1460.
+Make Two Arrays Equal by Reversing Subarrays](https://leetcode.com/problems/make-two-arrays-equal-by-reversing-subarrays/) ✨
+> It's marked easy, so don't overthink it!

 ## Idempotence

 The script records the date of the last problem it posted in a file named `data.json`.
 On subsequent runs, it checks this file, to avoid duplicate posts.